Is session-based analytics dead? No. Here’s why.

 Browsers treat cookies differently.
 Safari deletes your regular JS cookie after 7 days.
 In Chrome, cookies last up to 400 days.
 Yet, even if endless cookies are everywhere, we live in a world of multiple devices.
 This is where the same user can quickly perform a session on many different hardware and browsers.
 While some businesses can afford to tie each or at least most of those devices to the same user, that is an exception.

-Because session scope is resistant to short cookie lifespan, your data is more accurate and reliable
+Because session scope is resistant to short cookie lifespan, your data is more accurate and reliable.

 In order to compensate for ditching third-party cookies, GA4 relies more heavily on sampled data and machine learning.
 It uses machine learning to model missing analytics from users who do not consent to cookies.
 This may lead to inaccuracies in reporting, especially if you need detailed segmentation.
 Data sampling also adds guesswork to your reports, meaning you can’t be 100% sure of data accuracy.